 He won the position of Principal Clarinet of the Vienna Symphony Orchestra at the age of nineteen.

 Additionally to his 33 years career in the orchestra, he holds a good reputation as a soloist.
 This features such renowned conductors as Adam Fischer, Claus Peter Flor, Fabio Luisi (the past Principal Conductor of the VSO), Johannes Wildner, Miguel Á. Gómez Martínez, Oleg Caetani, Rafael Frühbeck de Burgos, Bertrand de Billy, Yakov Kreizberg and Georges Prêtre.
+In 2019 he has played recitals in New York and Washington.

 Besides this, Reinhard Wieser plays chamber music with the Wiener Kammermusiker, the Johann Strauss Ensemble of the Vienna Symphony Orchestra and other renowned artists, such as Renaud Capuçon and Philippe Jordan, the current chief conductor of the VSO.
 Various projects have included colleagues like Rainer Honeck, Thomas Christian, Maria Prinz, Jasminka Stancul and Christopher Hinterhuber.